 What are vulnerabilities, and how are they introduced?

 Vulnerabilities are weaknesses or exposures within software, IT systems, and underlying infrastructure.
 They could be exploited by an intruder as an attack vector to gain access to privileged networks, systems, and data.
 In other words, they are security defects that could render organizations vulnerable to a cyber attack.

 Vulnerabilities and configuration issues can be introduced at any point – especially if sound security practices are not integrated into the development culture and lifecycle.
+Therefore, risk management should be discussed at regular intervals within teams.
 Most software projects contain countless external dependencies which introduces serious risk as open-source components may have security flaws – not to mention deliberate dependency confusion attacks – meaning the attack surface grows at an intractable speed.

 The flaws can occur through many security defects such as user input, lack of training, and poor design, and can go unnoticed until it’s too late.
 An undiscovered exposure and any left unattended could lead to significant financial and reputational repercussions.

 The US National Vulnerability Database uncovered more than 18,000 software vulnerabilities and exposures against NIST’s Vulnerability Database last year including:

 - SQL injection